Vyral/mark-ramey/_posts/2020-02-07-theres-no-livin-like-lake-livin.md

 <p style="text-align: center;"><em>Here’s the lowdown on lakefront living in the greater Orlando area.</em></p>

 Here in Orlando, Florida, we truly do have some beautiful lake properties to offer.
-The one lake that everyone knows about is the very same people like to walk around in downtown Orlando, Lake Eola.&nbsp;
+The one lake that everyone knows about is the very same people like to walk around in downtown Orlando: Lake Eola.&nbsp;

 **Near Eola, you have condo living with some gorgeous high-rises** offering stunning views and access to entertainment, limitless shopping options, and fine restaurants.&nbsp;

 In the Winter Park chain of lakes, there are six total lakes right in and around Rollins College and downtown Winter Park.
 Here, a variety of condo living options will provide you with easy access to all of them.
-There’s also both residential and high-end luxury homes in those areas as well.
+There are also both residential and high-end luxury homes in those areas.

 {% include pullquote.html %}